willblair0708/chat-template/README.md

 **2. Provide Keys**

 Find the .env file in the root of the repo.
-Add the following variables
+Keep the existing variables and add the following values

 ```bash
 OPENAI_API_KEY=''